 Helpful content

 Prospects put a high value on helpful content.
-Whether that’s how to specify a service, industry explainers, glossaries of terms used, a background to industry standards and the like, or in fact anything that makes a prospect’s work life easier – all will be valued and stand your business in good stead.
+Whether that’s how to specify a service, industry explainers, glossaries of terms used, a background to industry standards and the like, or anything that makes a prospect’s work life easier – all will be valued and stand your business in good stead.

-Demonstrating Capabilities
+Demonstrating capabilities

 Case studies